- OS: Windows

 - Product: ActiveX

 NOTE: This article deals with the Echo folder that is managed by the ActiveX and the NetDocuments web app.
-If you are instead using ndOffice and wish to configure Citrix for the ndOffice Echo folder, see this article.
+If you are also using ndOffice and wish to configure Citrix for the ndOffice Echo folder, see this article.

 1. You will need to use a network fileshare for ndecho.
 You do not want to use a local mapping since it will get erased after each session.